corianoharris/bvo-RTC-demo/README.md

 ## Development

-To modify or extend RTC:
+To modify or extend R3:

 - Add new topics to `utils/pretrainedData.js`
 - Extend the multiverse dataset in `utils/multiverseData.js`